What are Low-Maintenance Dog Breeds for First-Time Pet Parents?

 Bichon Frise

 Bichons are cheerful and easy to trainopens in a new tab.
-They are hypoallergenic, which is great for allergy sufferers, and their small size makes them easy to manage.
+They are less allergenic, which is great for allergy sufferers, and their small size makes them easy to manage.

 Cavalier King Charles Spaniel